 “What about the people that produce the software?
 How do they contribute to a hit or a miss?“

-I do believe that the best inspiration is going to come from a person, not from a group.
+I do believe that the best inspiration to succeed is going to come from a person, not from a group.
 And to say that probably implies to you that I’m talking about something people refer to these days as a visionary.
-In fact I was thinking of something which contains elements of the visionary, but and individual displaying something, uhh something more pedantic.
+In fact I was thinking of someone who contains elements of the visionary, but an individual displaying something, uhh something more pedantic.
 Someone who starts out looking at problems in engineering with this statement “there must be something better, and once we find it how do we get there?”
 What really is crucial is the second part, being aware right from the start of how to get to do something better.
 I suppose I’d call that being a practical visionary.

 A rarity then?

-Yes, I suppose I’m saying that there is a low probability of complete success - the sort that makes the executives of the company take notice that they have a massive success on their hands - the way many people start out upgrading their technology.
+Yes, I suppose I’m saying that there is a low probability of complete success – the sort that makes the executives of an adopting company take notice that they have a massive success on their hands – which seldom happens the way many people start out upgrading their technology.
 It is rare to find the combination I think you need to do the job really well.
-You need a leader with the practical skills and inclination to go forward with enough detail.
+You need a leader with the practical skills and inclination to go forward and with enough immersion in the detail.

 In my time in EDS however I have seen the progression from using so little automation to the adoption of new tools, particularly software tools, I have seen things which have been revolutionary.
 But it is my view that the take-up of new processes have been the most revolutionary things I have seen.
 Systems engineering as a process has helped enormously handle the different interactions of vehicles and also enabled engineers to go with the increasing complexity of vehicles and not be swamped.
 Systems engineering, the process and the discipline, that has been at the core of the revolutionary changes over the last twenty or twenty-five years in automotive, and in other transportation fields as well.